seamfix/platform-git-prep/docs/intern-guide.md

 * Use `git push` to push your local changes to a remote repository.
 * Use `git pull` to pull changes from a remote repository.
+* Use `git revert <commit hash>` to undo changes from a specific commit while preserving the commit history.

 **Common mistakes:**